 - How will I know what type of help my child needs and how will Millfields provide it?

-From September 2014, all children and young people from age 0-25, who have significant special educational needs will undergo an Education Health and Care (EHC) Assessment (unless their parents, carers or the young person opt out of the new system).
-This will lead to an EHC Plan instead of a Statement of SEN. Until September 2014 parents/carers and young people in Essex would still be assessed for a Statement of SEN.
+From September 2014, all children and young people from age 0-25, who have significant special educational needs have needed to undergo an Education Health and Care (EHC) Assessment (unless their parents, carers or the young person opt out of the new system).
+This may lead to an EHC Plan being written.

 The class teacher would discuss any concerns with the parent/carer and explain what sort of support at school and at home would be appropriate.
 The teacher would also discuss and feed back any concerns to the SENCO, who would also monitor progress.